“THERE’S GOT TO BE A BETTER WAY.”

 For those who offer complex products and find it challenging to get prospective customers to understand differentiating details, an interactive demonstration offers a number of benefits:

-Boosts the customer experience.
 Well-designed interactive presentations are more engaging and thus more readily attract customers—and each customer spends significantly more time viewing the demonstration.
-Most important, it better helps the customer visualize the experience of using and benefiting from your product.
+Most importantly, it better helps the customer visualize the experience of using and benefiting from your product.

-Allows more consistent messaging.
-The interactive demo guides customers (or your sales staff) to ensure they don’t miss, or misunderstand, key messages.
+The interactive demo guides customers (or your sales staff) to ensure they don’t miss, or misunderstand key messages.
 And salespeople like it because the demo prompts them with key information during the presentation, ensuring they provide accurate, timely information.

 When designed and deployed properly, interactive product demonstrations give customers a more effective means of exploring and experiencing your complex technology products—yielding measurable improvements in the overall customer experience.